AI-Jam kicks off next week

 It might be Sophia The Robot, who was recently featured on the cover of the 400th issue of Stylist magazine and is the world’s first AI robot citizen (of Saudi Arbia, no less).

 The everyday “face” of Artificial Intelligence though is right at our own fingertips.
-For iPhone users, it’s the personal assistant Siri and for Amazon Echo users, it’s Alexa.
-Or maybe its the new, facial recognition technology offered by the iPhone X. These all are examples of AI technology that we interact with regularity and that’s just the tip of the ice-berg.
+For iPhone users, it’s the personal assistant Siri, and for Amazon Echo users, it’s Alexa.
+Or maybe its the new, facial recognition technology offered by the iPhone X. These all are examples of AI technology that we interact with regularly, and that’s just the tip of the iceberg.

+“AI tools are giving rise to entirely new research ideas,” Zell mentioned, “such as […] using adaptive interfaces to help people with disabilities, creating robots driven by AI for search and rescue, talking to animals in their language, using video analysis to describe what is happening in a video or to make an entire video library searchable.”

 NVIDIA, a leading, computer technology company that is pioneering a new era of AI, engaged with 19,493 organizations in using deep learning, a subset of machine learning, in 2016.
 That number included facilitating services in higher education, development tools, internet, automotive, finance, government and life science.